 Millions of keywords for e-commerce products can cost just a few cents per click.
 Millions of keywords in enterprise B2B services or the legal industry can cost well over $50 per click.

-To determine how much paid search is really going to cost your business, we suggest you contact us.
+To determine how much this is really going to cost your business, we suggest you contact us.

 What Is Paid Search In Google Analytics?